 The World Health Organization’s Agency for Research on Cancer noted that the use of talcum powder on perineal or genital areas is “possibly carcinogenic to humans.”

-An analysis of 16 studies published prior to 2003 mentioned women who used talc over many decades may be at as much as a 33 percent higher risk of ovarian cancer than those who do not use these products.
-This is a significant risk, if future studies can confirm the correlation.
+An analysis of 16 studies published prior to 2003 mentioned women who used talc over many decades.
+It states they might have a 33% higher risk of ovarian cancer than those who do not use talc.
+This is a significant risk if future studies can confirm the correlation.

 What Is the Current Status of Talcum Powder Lawsuits?

 To date, thousands of women and their families have filed lawsuits against Johnson & Johnson and other talcum powder manufacturers for their possible role in an ovarian cancer diagnosis.
-These women claim the companies knew about the risk for ovarian cancer for decades but failed to warn women who used the products.
+These women claim the companies knew about the risk of ovarian cancer for decades but failed to warn product users.
 Most of these cases involve women who used Johnson & Johnson’s popular talcum powder on their genital region or on feminine hygiene products.

 While many of these cases are still outstanding, there have been several large awards against Johnson & Johnson for women who suffered from ovarian cancer.
 Missouri juries awarded three payouts in excess of $50 million, including a $55 million, a $72 million (an appeals court recently vacated this decision), and a $110 million judgment.

-In August 2017, a Los Angeles jury ordered the company to pay Eva Echevarria $417 million for the injuries she suffered from regular use of Johnson’s Baby Powder.
-Much of this large award was punitive damages, which courts typically only award in cases where the liable party knowingly allowed injuries or illness to occur.
+In August 2017, a Los Angeles jury ordered the company to pay Eva Echevarria $417 million for the injuries she suffered from the regular use of Johnson’s Baby Powder.
+Much of this large award was punitive damages.
+Courts typically only award in cases where the liable party knowingly allowed injuries or illness to occur.

-While many civil suits are already in progress, there are likely many other women out there who suffered through an ovarian cancer diagnosis and treatment.
+Many civil suits are already in progress.
+But there are likely many other women out there who suffered through an ovarian cancer diagnosis and treatment.
 Some women may have already lost their battle against this disease, but their families may be eligible to file a lawsuit on their behalf.

 If you believe you may qualify, contact us today.
-We can help you review your medical records and other documentation of your illness, and collect proof to connect talcum powder use to your diagnosis.
+We can help you review your medical records and other documentation of your illness.
+We will help collect proof to connect talcum powder use to your diagnosis.

 How Can I Reach a Talcum Powder Ovarian Cancer Lawsuit Lawyer?

 If you believe your ovarian cancer, or that of a loved one, might have stemmed from regular use of a talcum powder product, call Gacovino, Lake & Associates, P.C. today.
-We can help you understand if you qualify to file this type of claim, and explain the process for recovering the compensation you deserve.
+We can help you understand if you qualify to file this type of claim.
+We can explain the process of recovering the compensation you deserve.